rashikafouzia9-png/GRIN2A-multivariate/README.md

 With only 6 animals contributing repeated, non-independent recordings, a plain OLS model would understate the true uncertainty — recordings from the same animal aren't independent samples, and a standard model would treat them as if they were.
 Two things had to be handled together:

-**1. Clustering.** For each of the 11 outcomes, a design effect (Deff) was estimated by comparing Bayesian bootstrap models with and without animal-level clustering (`bootlm` with `clustid`).
+**1. Clustering.** For each of the 11 outcomes, a design effect (Deff) was estimated by comparing Bayesian bootstrap models with and without animal level clustering (`bootlm` with `clustid`).
 Deff ranged from ~1.5 to ~23 across outcomes — meaning some kinetic measures showed almost no animal level dependency, while others (like `fwhmNMDA` at Deff ≈ 23) were heavily clustered by animal.
 Ignoring this would have made several effects look far more certain than they actually are.

-**2. Small-sample, multi-outcome inference.** With 11 correlated outcomes and only 5-6 mutation groups, an empirical Bayes ridge regression (`bootridge`, .632 bootstrap-tuned, 1999 resamples) was used instead of per outcome OLS.
+**2. Small sample, multi outcome inference.** With 11 correlated outcomes and only 5-6 mutation groups, an empirical Bayes ridge regression (`bootridge`, .632 bootstrap tuned, 1999 resamples) was used instead of per outcome OLS.
 This shrinks noisy per outcome estimates toward a common structure, uses the animal level Deff to correctly inflate residual variance and degrees of freedom, and returns Bayes factors and bootstrap stability scores (the proportion of bootstrap resamples in which a coefficient's sign/significance held) as evidence measures rather than relying on p-values alone in an underpowered design.

 ## What the results show